Pepperstone Kenya Review 2022

 |📱 Trading Platforms||MT4, MT5, & cTrader for desktop, web & mobile|

 Before putting your hard-earned money at the risk of capital markets, it is important to ensure that the chosen broker is safe and secure.
 Regulatory authorities ensure the safety of traders and overlook the activities of the licensed brokers to prevent cons and scams in the capital markets.

 Following regulatory authorities have granted regulatory licenses to Pepperstone.

-- CMA: Pepperstone is regulated by Capital Markets Authority (CMA) in Kenya under license number 128.
+- CMA: Pepperstone is regulated as Pepperstone Markets Kenya Limited by Capital Markets Authority (CMA) in Kenya under license number 128.
 For any of the forex and CFD broker to offer services in Kenya, it is essential to acquire CMA regulatory license.
 CMA has only authorized 4 non-dealing forex brokers to offer online trading services on Forex and CFD instruments in Kenya and Pepperstone is one of them.

 The CMA regulation in Kenya allows Pepperstone to offer a maximum leverage of 1:400 with no negative balance protection for Kenyan clients.
 CMA is not a top-tier regulatory authority and has lesser strict compliance guidelines.
 Although CMA regulation makes Pepperstone safe for traders in Kenya.

 - FCA: Pepperstone Limited is regulated by Financial Conduct Authority (FCA) under license number 684312.
 FCA is a top-tier regulatory authority based in the jurisdiction of the United Kingdom (UK).

 - ASIC: Pepperstone Group Limited is regulated by the Australian Securities and Investment Commission (ASIC) under license number 414530.